CardiBat/ROS-on-RISCV/README-ENG.md

 ## Compilation and Installation

 Normally, installation (on Ubuntu) involves a simple terminal command and the installation is automatically completed.
-In our case, however, we will attempt to manually compile the set of files to streamline the installation as much as possible and facilitate its porting to a RISC-V architecture (despite ROS being designed for Intel architectures)
+In our case, however, we will attempt to manually compile the set of files to streamline the installation as much as possible and facilitate its porting to a RISC-V architecture (despite ROS being designed for x86 and ARM architectures)
 We will start with an inspection on a virtual environment that allows (in case of irreversible errors) to not damage the system and consequently to try various compilation combinations.
 This step is essential to understand how to move agilely when we then shift to RISC-V.

 ### Installing a virtual environment